-- Item Compile and run an ocaml script allows you to run an OCaml file as a dynamic plug-in (in a similar way to the option -load-script, see Section 4.4). - Item Load and run an ocaml module allows you to run a pre-compiled OCaml file as a dynamic plug-in (in a similar way to the option -load-module, see Section 4.4). - Other items are plug-in specific.
+- Item Compile and run an ocaml script allows you to run an OCaml file as a dynamic plug-in (in a way similar to the option -load-script, see Section 4.4). - Item Load and run an ocaml module allows you to run a pre-compiled OCaml file as a dynamic plug-in (in a way similar to the option -load-module, see Section 4.4). - Other items are plug-in specific.